 Last Updated on

 Although it is one of the fastest growing and economically stable cities in Latin America, Santiago lacks many obvious tourist attractions of a Buenos Aires or a Rio – but don’t let that mislead you.
-After spending seven weeks in the Chilean capital, we put together this list of stand out things that make the city truly unique and shouldn’t be missed on a visit to Santiago.
+After spending seven weeks in the Chilean capital, we put together this list of stand out things that make the city truly unique – these are the best things to do in Santiago de Chile, ranging from the main attractions and noteworthy tours to the best neighborhoods, coffee shops, restaurants and pisco sours.

 Set just inside the mighty Andes mountains, Santiago itself is mainly flat (and great for cycling), but there are two cerros, or hills, right in the city center that afford perfect views of the city: